ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 ---
 Our BI application team reported an issue where a particular job within their batch schedule varied in elapsed time from 10-15mins on some occasions to between 1-2hrs on other occasions.

-As always, I asked them to break down the job into it's constituent parts so I could start to get a deeper understanding of where the problem might be.
+As always, I asked them to break down the job into it's constituent parts so I could start to get a deeper understanding as to where the problem might be.
 <br/>
 At a high level the job did this: